 Day 06: Gondar/Simien Mountains (Drive)

-We drive to Simien National Park*.
+A stop will be made to visit the old village of Ethiopian felasha (black Jewish), which is currently inhabited as all have left for Israel, before continue onto Simien Mountains (Simien National Park is a UNESCO World Heritage Site).
 The road passes over mountainous areas of wild beauty, drawing close to the Simien Massif (in Amharic, Simien means north).
 In the park, many of the mountain peaks exceed 4,000 m (13123 ft); the highest is Ras Dejen, at 4,543 m (1905 ft) above sea level.
 These mountains consist of volcanic masses that have been eroded away by centuries of rain.
 Today they have amethyst-colored peaks and deep gullies, which have been further deepened by rivers.
 The crevices play host to the Walya, the ibex.
 We reach to the Simien Mountain before lunch.
-In the afternoon we will have about 4hours trekking in the first campsite area of Sankaber , where we can see the Gelada Babboons and also,if we are lucky, the Walya ibex.
+In the afternoon, for those who wish to do some trekking there will be 2-3 hours trekking, where we can see the Gelada Baboons and if we are lucky, the Walya ibex, too.

 Day 07: Simien Mountains/Axum (Drive)

 This morning we depart for Axum with the road passes over mountain regions of wild beauty, running alongside of the National Park of the Simien massif.
 Passing through the Limalimo Mountain, we traverse the Tekeze valley before reaching Axum.